Water supply and sanitation in Saudi Arabia: Fossil groundwater

 Current levels of groundwater extraction far exceed the level of natural recharge: Groundwater is being "mined".
 For example, the Al-Ahsa aquifer in the Eastern Province experienced a drop of 150 meters over the past 25 years.
 Since the usable volume of the aquifers is not known, it is not clear how long groundwater mining can be sustained.
 Estimates of the groundwater stored in the principal aquifers are controversial.
 According to one estimate, the amount of water stored before modern farming started was 500 billion cubic meters, equivalent to the amount of water in Lake Erie, and by 2012 about 80% of that water had been extracted.

+A 2025 study focusing on the urban coastal areas of Qatif, Eastern Province found that up to 35.3% of the tested groundwater samples were classified as unsuitable for human consumption due to elevated concentrations of trace and toxic elements including arsenic and chromium.
+The research indicated that arsenic presents a high carcinogenic risk in 77% of the samples.

 Desalination

 Saudi Arabia is the largest producer of desalinated water in the world.
 In 2011 the volume of water supplied by the country's 27 desalination plants at 17 locations was 3.3 million m3/day (1.2 billion m3/year).
 6 plants are located on the East Coast and 21 plants on the Red Sea Coast.
 12 plants use multi-stage flash distillation (MSF) and 7 plants use multi-effect distillation (MED).
 Both MSF and MED plants are integrated with power plants (dual-purpose plants), using steam from the power plants as a source of energy.
 8 plants are single-purpose plants that use reverse osmosis (RO) technology and power from the grid.
 By far the largest plant in 2012, Jubail II on the East Coast, is a MSF plant built in subsequent stages since 1983 with a capacity of almost 950,000 m3/day that supplies Riyadh.
 The largest RO plant in 2012 was located in Yanbu on the Red Sea.
 It supplies the city of Medina and has a capacity of 128,000 m3/day.
 The MED plants are much smaller.
 Mecca receives its water from plants in Jeddah and Shoaiba, just south of Jeddah.
 Ras al Khair, the largest plant of the country with a capacity of 1 million m3/day was opened in 2014, using RO technology.

-Saudi Arabia holds approximately 35% of the Arab Region’s desalination capacity which includes Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauretania, Morocco, Oman, Palestine, Qatar, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen.
-Furthermore, water desalination requires immense amount of energy, 25% of Saudi Arabia’s oil and gas production is directed towards cogeneration power desalination plants (CPDPs) to generate electricity and produce water.
-It is estimated by 2030, 50% of Saudi Arabia’s local oil and gas will solely be used to meet the rapidly growing demand for water.
+Saudi Arabia holds approximately 35% of the Arab Region's desalination capacity which includes Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauretania, Morocco, Oman, Palestine, Qatar, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen.
+Furthermore, water desalination requires immense amount of energy, 25% of Saudi Arabia's oil and gas production is directed towards cogeneration power desalination plants (CPDPs) to generate electricity and produce water.
+It is estimated by 2030, 50% of Saudi Arabia's local oil and gas will solely be used to meet the rapidly growing demand for water.